bwagner/LiblouisSaxonExtension/README.md

 Copyright 2011 SBS.

-GNU Lesser General Public License as published by the Free Software Foundation, either [version 3](http://www.gnu.org/licenses/gpl-3.0.html) of the License, or (at your option) any later version.
+Licensed under GNU Lesser General Public License as published by the Free Software Foundation, either [version 3](http://www.gnu.org/licenses/gpl-3.0.html) of the License, or (at your option) any later version.